omkar193/pix-stream/README.md

+Yes!
+Since you've deployed the project on **Render**, we should update the **README.md** to reflect the live API URL and deployment details.
+Here's the **final version** with all the necessary updates:

 ---

 # 📌 Image Processing System
-🚀 Process CSV-Based Image Data Efficiently
+🚀 **Efficiently Process Image Data from CSV Files**

 ## 📖 Overview
-This project processes image data from CSV files asynchronously.
+This system asynchronously processes images from a CSV file.
 It:
 ✔️ Accepts a CSV file with product details & image URLs
 ✔️ Validates CSV formatting
 ✔️ Compresses images by 50%